NCHitsman/NCHitsman/README.md

 - 🔭 I’m currently moving to Washington
-- 🌱 I’m currently learning how to use Jquery
+- 🌱 I’m currently learning C# and .NET
-- 👯 I’m looking to collaborate on an open source project related to my hobbies
+- 👯 I’m looking to collaborate on a C# opensource API project
 - 🤔 I’m looking for help with better understanding the order of operations for making a flask Python backend
 - 💬 Ask me about my portfolio website and how I made it
 - 📫 How to reach me: noah.hitsman@gmail.com